edgedb/edgedb/docs/reference/sql_adapter.rst

 Query cache
 ===========

-An SQL query is issued to EdgeDB, it is compiled an internal SQL query, which is then issued to the backing PostgreSQL instance.
-The compiler query is then cached, so each following issue of the same query will not perform any compilation, but just pass trough to PostgreSQL.
+An SQL query is issued to EdgeDB, it is compiled to an internal SQL query, which is then issued to the backing PostgreSQL instance.
+The compiler query is then cached, so each following issue of the same query will not perform any compilation, but just pass through the cached query.

 .. versionadded:: 6.0